Bayesian Elastic Net based on Empirical Likelihood: Bayesian elastic net based on empirical likelihood

 where $L_{EL}(\pmb{\theta})$ is the profile empirical likelihood for the linear model in (\ref{eq5}), IG is an inverse gamma whose probability density function is $\dfrac{b^a}{\Gamma\left(a\right)} x^{-a -1}\exp\left(-\dfrac{b}{x}\right),$ for $x>0$, and $X$ and $\pmb{y}$ are omitted in $L_{EL}\left(\pmb{\theta}\right)$ for simplicity.
 We condition $\pmb{\theta}$ on $\sigma^2$ to guarantee the unimodality of the posterior distributions \citep{bayeslasso,Ben2010}.
 One can also choose a noninformative prior on $\sigma^2$ of the form of $1/\sigma^2$.

-The prior of $\pmb{\theta}$ given $\sigma^2$ defined in (\ref{M5}) is a multiplication of normal and Laplace densities. \cite{andrews1974} show that the Laplace distribution can be represented as a scale mixture of normals with an exponential mixing density
+The prior of $\pmb{\theta}$ given $\sigma^2$ defined in (\ref{M5}) is a multiplication of normal and Laplace densities.
+Andrews and Mallows \cite{andrews1974} show that the Laplace distribution can be represented as a scale mixture of normals with an exponential mixing density

-\cite{Ben2010} also showed that the prior defined in (\ref{M5}) can be presented as a scale mixture of normals with a truncated gamma mixing density.
+Li and Lin \cite{Ben2010} also showed that the prior defined in (\ref{M5}) can be presented as a scale mixture of normals with a truncated gamma mixing density.
 The hierarchical scheme in (\ref{M5}) becomes as follows

 where $\pmb{\tau}$ follows the truncated gamma distribution from 1 to $\infty$ with the shape parameter $1/2$ and the rate parameter $\lambda_1^2/\lambda_2\sigma^2$.
 The full joint posterior density is as follows